adrelino/region-flags/README.md

 - Canadian provinces and territories
 - Countries of England, Scotland, and Wales in Great Britain
 - The province Northern Ireland in Great Britain
+- States of Germany
+- States of Austria
+- Cantons of Switzerland

 The flags are downloaded from Wikipedia.
 When Wikipedia flags were copyrighted, we worked we Wikipedia editors to either relicense them, or drew / sourced and